tommac08/docsv2/sources/integrations.md

 ## Google Container Registry (GCR)

 You will need this to pull or push images to Google Container Registry as part of building your project.
-More details on using GCR is [here](gcr.md)

 1. On the [Google Developers Console](https://console.developers.google.com/), select the project you want to integrate with Shippable
 2. In the sidebar on the left, expand 'APIs & auth' and select 'Credentials'